 A crown can be fixed on an implant also if the tooth does not exist anymore or the damage is so extensive that it has to be removed and replaced.
 In this case we talk about an implant crown.

 When do we talk about a dental bridge?

-We talk about a dental bridge if one or more gaps are treated with a prosthetic solution instead of placing an implant.
+We talk about a dental bridge if one or more gaps are treated with a prosthetic solution.
 A bridge consists always of at least three parts and tides over the gap by being attached on the two neighbouring teeth that are the pillars or on two or more implants having the same function as a natural root.
 Then we talk about a dental implant bridge

 The elements of a bridge are also crowns and almost all crowns and bridges are made of metal with ceramic lining or of full ceramic (Zircon ceramic).

 The type of tooth crown is very important, it is determined depending on the situation or the patient request.
 The most common types of crowns and bridges are the following:

 Although this type of crown is often used in therapy planning and theory, it is rarely used in practice.
 Evergreen Dental does not offer this type of crown at all.
 It is a metal crown of non-precious metal.
 This is the cheapest type of full crown, but because of the optical defects and the compromise in wearing comfort, if at all, then only used in the molar area.